R-Collado/cfs-altafulla-2024/src/content/articles/en/victoria-agridulce-en-casa.md

 ---
-title: 'Important victory at home, although it left us with a bittersweet feeling'
+title: "Important victory at home, although it left us with a bittersweet feeling"
-post_id: bittersweet-victory-at-home
+post_id: victoria-agridulce-en-casa
 author: Roger Collado
 imageSrc: /images/articles/post-7.webp
 imageAlt: futsal player on the court